alexrobomind/fusionsc/src/docs/overview.rst

 FusionSC uses a statically typed cross-version-compatible high-speed binary message format for data storage and handling to reduce the overhead of the non- physics portions of the code.
-It provide two persistence mechanisms for these data objects:
+It provide three persistence mechanisms for these data objects:

 - *Archive files*: Archive files store an entire tree of a root message and